moorepants/dissertation/control.rst

 The neuromuscular parameters, :math:`\zeta_{nm},\omega_{nm}`, were chosen to such that the innermost loop gave a typical response for a human operator.

+.. todo:: Why is that the proprioception is required??
+Is it a function of adding the neuromuscular model, cause people can stablize roll with P, D or PD on roll angle.

 The bicycle is modeled using the Whipple model linearized about the nominal configuration with the primary control input being steer torque.
 The inner